-The Censys certificates data set is the most exhaustive collection of X.509 certificates in existence.
+The Censys certificates data set is the most exhaustive collection of X.509 documents in existence (~10B and growing daily).

 Certificate Collection at Censys

-- Observing a certificate presented as part of a TLS handshake during a Censys scan of the public Internet
+Observing a certificate presented as part of a TLS handshake during a Censys scan of the public Internet (over any protocol)

 Issuer DN - Information about the certificate authority that issued the certificate.

 Subject DN - Information about the entity that was issued the certificate.

 Extensions - Additional fields that extend the X.509 spec.